Executive Chair, Former Chairman NBC News

-Andrew Lack serves as Chairman of NBC News.
-He oversees editorial and business operations for the network’s award-winning television and digital news properties.
-He is a member of the NBCU Executive Committee and reports to Steve Burke, CEO of NBCUniversal.
+Andrew Lack served as Former Chairman of NBC News.
+He oversaw editorial and business operations for the network’s award-winning television and digital news properties.
+He is a member of the NBCU Executive Committee and reports to Jeff Shell, CEO of NBCUniversal.

 Lack, an NBC veteran, returned to the company in April 2015.
 He first joined in 1993 as President of NBC News.
 Under his leadership, the network transformed into America’s most-watched news organization, with NBC Nightly News, Meet the Press, TODAY and Dateline NBC all leading their respective categories.
 He was also responsible for expanding the TODAY show to three hours, and for creating the program’s street-side studio at Rockefeller Center in New York City in 1994.

 In 2001, Lack was promoted to President and Chief Operating Officer of NBC.
 In that role, he oversaw entertainment, news (including MSNBC and CNBC), NBC stations, sales, and broadcast and network operations.

 Most recently, Lack held the position of the first-ever Chief Executive Officer of the Broadcasting Board of Governors, the independent federal agency that oversees all U.S. civilian international media.

 Lack previously served as Chairman of the Bloomberg Media Group.
 He joined Bloomberg in October 2008 as CEO of its Global Media Group, where he led the expansion of its television, radio, magazine, conference and digital businesses.
 During Lack’s tenure, Bloomberg LP enhanced the quality of its media portfolio, expanded internationally with seven channels across Asia, Africa, India and the Middle East; and built out services to connect people with information in more places and across more platforms than ever before.